 I visited Arunachal Pradesh in April 2008 for 30 days.
+It is a pain to get a permit to get there.

-You might be interested to note that, I am providing you with my experience in getting the permit done.
 After googling all the official travel websites of Arunachal Pradesh and followed their crappy advice, calling my indian embassy, going to the foreign registration office in Kolkata, emailing and calling other departments, it was such a time waster, that I am now publishing my own way of getting it done… finally, through paying us$20 to a Travel Agent just to apply that us$50 Restricted Travel Permit (RAP) for Arunachal Pradesh.

 You would probably gotten the same details on google,